True Colors (Zedd album)

-True Colors is the second studio album by German electronic music producer Zedd released on 15 May 2015 by Interscope Records.
-The album features collaborations with singers Jon Bellion, Troye Sivan, Selena Gomez, rapper Logic, upcoming production duo Botnek and bands such as Echosmith, Bahari and X Ambassadors, as well as uncredited production by Rock Mafia and KDrew.
+True Colors is the second studio album by Russian-German electronic music producer Zedd, released on 15 May 2015 through Interscope Records.
+The album includes collaborations with artists such as Jon Bellion, Troye Sivan, Selena Gomez, rapper Logic, upcoming production duo Botnek and bands like Echosmith, Bahari and X Ambassadors.
+It also features uncredited production contributions from Rock Mafia and KDrew.

 The first single from the album, "I Want You to Know" featuring Selena Gomez was released on 23 February 2015.
 The single entered the top 20 on Billboard Hot 100, at number 17.
-On 14 April 2015, Zedd released another track, "Addicted to a Memory" that features the group Bahari, that was released as a promotional single alongside the pre order of the album on iTunes.
+On 14 April 2015, Zedd released another track, "Addicted to a Memory" that features the group Bahari, that was released as a promotional single alongside the preorder of the album on iTunes.
 "Beautiful Now", featuring the guest vocals of Jon Bellion, was released on iTunes as the album's second official single.
 The song was released on 13 May 2015.
 Zedd embarked on the True Colors Tour from August 2015 to January 2016 in support of the album.
 The album has achieved moderate success, peaking at number one for Billboard's Dance/Electronic Albums, as well as charting on various international charts.